Valeriy Andreev: Subsequent events and current status

-During the investigation, it turned out that the routes of Andreev's long-distance hauls ran along the Orenburg-Chelyabinsk and Samara-Orenburg roads.
-A lot of girls and women missing from the area (who were either residents of Orsk, or the villages of Novosergievka; Kamennozernoe; Tasbulak and Mozharovka) disappeared in the forest belts of the highways.
+During the investigation, it turned out that the routes of Andreev's long-distance hauls ran along the Orenburg–Chelyabinsk and Samara–Orenburg highways.
+A lot of girls and women missing from the area (who were either residents of Orsk, or the villages of Novosergiyevka; Kamennozyornoe; Tasbulak and Mozharovka) disappeared in the forest belts of the highways.
 By the nature of his profession, Valeriy Andreev also repeatedly visited cities such as Samara, Chelyabinsk, Orenburg and Nizhny Novgorod.
 Shortly after his escape, search measures for his capture were launched in those cities, but to no avail.
-The remains of his last confirmed victim, Olga Zhuravlyova, were found on September 10, 2013, in the area surrounding the village of Janatalap, in the forest belt near the Orsk-Chelyabinsk highway.
+The remains of his last confirmed victim, Olga Zhuravlyova, were found on 10 September 2013 in the area surrounding the village of Dzhanatalap, in the forest belt near the Orsk–Chelyabinsk highway.

-In subsequent years, the police received dozens of calls and messages about possible sightings in different parts of the country, and even in neighboring Kazakhstan.
-As a result of this, search measures were launched in the republics of Karelia, Mordovia, Udmurtia, in the Siberian Federal District and the Kaliningrad Oblast, but, yet again, to no avail.
+In subsequent years, the police received dozens of calls and messages about possible sightings in different parts of the country, and even in neighbouring Kazakhstan.
+As a result of this, search measures were launched in Russia's republics of Karelia, Mordovia, Udmurtia, in the Siberian Federal District and Kaliningrad Oblast, but, yet again, to no avail.

-On October 28, 2019, he was positively identified in the DP Torkovichi area of Leningrad Oblast's Luga District, by local resident Tatyana Ivanova.
+On 28 October 2019, he was positively identified in the vacation village of Torkovichi, Luzhsky District, Leningrad Oblast, by local resident Tatyana Ivanova.

-Ivanova reported this to the law enforcement bodies in Leningrad Oblast, St. Petersburg and Orenburg; however, no significant actions were taken by either the Ministry of Internal Affairs or the Investigative Committee.
-The fact that Andreev is hiding out in the Leningrad Oblast or St. Petersburg was also confirmed by numerous other residents, who also reported seeing him.
+Ivanova reported this to the law enforcement bodies in Leningrad Oblast, Saint Petersburg and Orenburg; however, no significant actions were taken by either the Ministry of Internal Affairs or the Investigative Committee.
+The fact that Andreev is hiding out in Leningrad Oblast or Saint Petersburg was also confirmed by numerous other residents, who also reported seeing him.

-At the end of 2019, after 7 years of unsuccessful searches, the international organization Interpol took up the search for Andreev.
+In late 2019, after 7 years of unsuccessful searches, the international organisation Interpol took up the search for Andreev.
 On the International Day for the Elimination of Violence against Women, Interpol prepared a list of eight international fugitives for alleged crimes against women, including murder: Valeriy Andreev topped that list of wanted criminals.

 In March 2021, a witness claimed to have seen a man resembling Andreev in Odintsovo, near Moscow.
 No further reported sightings have yet been made.